 Cool and fill feeder.
 Store remaining sugar water in the refrigerator.

 There is no need to add red dye.
 Natural nectar is colorless and the dye may be harmful to the birds.
 The red trimmings on your hummingbird feeder are all you need to attract hummingbirds.
-Remember too that they also like a clean feeder.
+Remember too that they also like a clean feeder and in hot weather, you may need to change the water every 2 or 3 days.